Chempu: History

-The "Illi fort", which starts from the north-western corner of Brahmamangalam to the east owns a key role in the history of the Travancore kingdom.
-This fort was built during the construction of the Travancore kingdom by Marthandavarma between 1742 and 1756.The fort was used to determine the boundary between the Kochi kingdom and thereby to ensure the protection of Travancore.
+The "Illi fort", which starts from the north-western corner of Brahmamangalam to the east was built during the construction of the Travancore kingdom by Marthandavarma between 1742 and 1756.The fort was used to determine the boundary between the Kochi kingdom and thereby to ensure the protection of Travancore.
 This was under the supervision of Ramayyan Dalawa, who was the minister of Marthandavarma.

 Geography

 It lies at the north-western corner of Kottayam district and the Vaikom Taluk.
 The village is divided into three sections: Chempu, Kattikkunu, and Brahmamangalam.
 The North of the village is covered by Udayamperoor and Amballoor, the East by Velloor, South with Maravanthuruthu, and the West with Vembanad lake.
 Murinjapuzha in an intermediator between Chempu and Kattikkunnu.

 Although Chempu is not an island, it is considered as a peninsula the Vembanad and Muvattupuzha river cover Chempu.
 Murinjapuzha bridge as the bridge which connects Kattikkunnu with Murinjapuzha (Chempu) Its distance from Kottayam is 38.4 km and from Vaikom, 6.5 km.